emacs-mirror/emacs/mps/manual/source/topic/interface.rst

         implemented as a macro defined in the header, so a library function should not be declared explicitly if its header is included.
-Any macro definition of a function can be suppressed locally be enclosing the name of the function in parentheses, because the name is then not followed by the left parenthesis that indicates expansion of a macro function name. [...]
+Any macro definition of a function can be suppressed locally by enclosing the name of the function in parentheses, because the name is then not followed by the left parenthesis that indicates expansion of a macro function name. [...]
 Any invocation of a library function that is implemented as a